willswats/race-time/README.md

 In the bottom-left of the screen, change your role to organiser, click on the timer button in the nav, click start on the timer, then navigate to the record page, you can now record times by clicking record.
 You can submit your times to the database by clicking "Submit" and you can clear the local results by clicking "Clear".
 If you do not start the timer before clicking record, an error message will appear on the UI and you will not be able to record any times.
 After clicking start on the timer, you can freely change your role to marshal.

 The record button calls the `recordTimerButton()` method, it uses a reference to the timer with the use of `document.querySelector` to get the `timeString` from the `race-timer` component, which it then adds to a `raceResults` array with `push`.
-It then creates an `<li>` element with the `textContent` set to the timer's `timeString`, which it `prepend`'s to the `<ol>` element.I am using `prepend` instead of `append` so that the element appears at the top of the ordered list, this ensures that the user will always receive visual feedback upon clicking the record button.
+It then creates an `<li>` element with the `textContent` set to the timer's `timeString`, which it `prepend`'s to the `<ol>` element.
+I am using `prepend` instead of `append` so that the element appears at the top of the ordered list, this ensures that the user will always receive visual feedback upon clicking the record button.

 The submit button calls the `submitTime()` method which sends a `POST` request to the server with the `userId` attached as a query parameter as this action can only be performed by users who are organisers or marshals.
 The payload contains the `raceResults` and the `raceResultsTimerStartDate`.
 The `raceResultsTimerStartDate` is set to the timer's `startDate` so that it can be used in the `GROUP BY` when getting all the race results from the database (in the API at `/api/v1/race-results` with the `getAllRaceResults()` function), this allows for multiple marshals to record and submit race results, as they can be merged into one based upon the `raceResultsTimerStartDate`.